-Macmillan Grants are small, mostly one-off payments to help people with the extra costs cancer can cause.
+Macmillan Grants are small, one-off payments to help people with the extra costs cancer can cause.
 They are for people who have a low level of income and savings.

-If you need things like extra clothing, help paying heating bills or even a relaxing holiday, you may be able to get a Macmillan Grant
+If you need things like extra clothing, help paying heating bills or travel to your appointments, you may be able to get a Macmillan Grant.

-How much you get will depend on your situation and needs.
-A grant from Macmillan does not normally affect the benefits you are entitled to.
+A grant from Macmillan does not affect the benefits you are entitled to.
 It is an extra bit of help, not a replacement for other support.